tytydraco/yessleep/out/Aiming_for_Alice_Part_1.md

 Alice requested no phones while we were hiking, and I happily obliged.
 The only exception was when we took a selfie just for memories sake.
 I didn’t get to check my phone until we got back to the car.
 I had a few app notifications plus a text from Jeff, so I went ahead and responded.

-Jeff: *You feeling okay, dude?
-I know we just got into a wreck…but you looked kinda rough in that picture Alice posted of you guys on her story.*
+Jeff: You feeling okay, dude?
+I know we just got into a wreck…but you looked kinda rough in that picture Alice posted of you guys on her story.

-*Alex: Dude, we went hiking.
+Alex: Dude, we went hiking.
 Of course, I’m a wreck.
 Other than that, I’m fine.
-How are you feeling?*
+How are you feeling?

-Jeff: *I feel like shit, but at least I don’t look like shit like you.*
+Jeff: I feel like shit, but at least I don’t look like shit like you.

 I rolled my eyes at his message and tried to think of a snappy comeback.
 He sent another one before I could.

-Jeff: *Jk.
+Jeff: Jk.
 Let me know if you guys need anything, dude.
-Always here.*
+Always here.

 “You’ve been on your phone a lot lately,” said Alice, making me jump.
 I hadn’t realized she had returned.
 “My surprise better be good.”

 “Oh, I'm just texting Jeff,” I said honestly before swapping to a white lie.
 “Your present is still in transit.”

-*Shit…* I thought. *I gotta remember to get her something*.
+Shit… I thought.
+I gotta remember to get her something.

 We rode the rest of the way in silence.
 I was glad she chose to drive again because it gave me time to get a little snooze in.
 I had been so incredibly tired lately, yet it seemed like Alice had a constant burst of energy.
 Honestly, it was hard to even get out of the car as we made our way back home.

-I stumbled inside and made it to the couch, collapsing like a sack of potatoes.
+I stumbled inside and barely made it to the bedroom, collapsing like a sack of potatoes onto the mattress.
 My eyes fluttered open for just a second, and I smiled at the view of Alice looking down at me.
 She was smiling back, but it didn’t seem genuine.
 Just like the night of the crash, the happiness didn’t meet her eyes.
 Before my brain could register how weird that was, I was gone to dreamland.

 My slumber was filled with nightmares.
 The night of the car crash repeated over and over in my head, only it was much worse.
 Jeff’s blood stained the asphalt as Alice’s incomprehensible screams filled my ears.
 I could see her off in the distance, watching, but she wouldn’t come any closer.
 Even when I beckoned her and flat out begged her for help, she kept her distance while howling something I could never make out.
 Jeff’s breathing always stayed steady, as did the blood flow, but he never woke up no matter what I did.
 After getting fed up with my situation, I tried to run to Alice, but no matter how much I tried to lessen the gap between us, she just seemed to stay the same length away.

-And then the car crash would start over: the impact, Jeff’s blood draining as he refused to wake up, Alice’s incessant screaming, and my inability to fix anything.
-It felt like I was stuck in my own eternal hell, and I only felt more exhausted when I woke up the next [morning.](https://www.reddit.com/r/ShortTalesWithAsh/)
+And then it would start over: the impact, Jeff’s blood draining as he refused to wake up, Alice’s incessant screaming, and my inability to fix anything.
+It felt like I was stuck in my own eternally looping hell.
+That is, until whatever force that was keeping me away from Alice finally broke, and I ran to her so fast I felt my legs would snap like twigs.
+Her wails grew more painful, more urgent.

+As I drew closer, I began to let out screams of my own as Alice dropped to her knees.
+She reached an arm out towards me, grasping at the air as her voice grew hoarse.

+“I’m coming, baby!”
+I screamed.
+I was close enough to see the tears falling from her face now.
+It made my heart ache even more.
+But…wait, why would I be able to see tears?

+I stopped a few feet before her, my body frozen from shock.
+She continued to beckon me, screeching more aggressively as I refused to step forward.
+It’s just…her face looked off.
+I realized it wasn’t tears that I saw falling, and that’s why I was scared to move forward.
+The feeling of fear in my gut only grew stronger as she reached up and dug her fingers into her cheeks.
+She dug deep, dragging the skin and flesh down until it fell to the ground.
+I slapped a hand to my mouth as I began to gag, but she just kept clawing.
+As my nose finally comprehended the horrific stench of her rotting flesh, the immobilization curse placed upon me broke and I began backing up.

+“Don’t fall for it, Alex!” she screeched before giggling like a hyena.
+She clawed out an eyeball, throwing it at me as she stood up.
+“Don’t fall for it!” she repeated before she charged at me.

+I sprang to action in bed, body fully ready to flee.
+Alice sat up a moment later and placed a hand on my forearm.
+I felt claws dig into my skin, and I looked up to see the same terrifying monster from my dream.

+I reared back, ready to swing.

+“Babe, babe!” she shrieked, flinging her arms up in defense.

+My eyes adjusted to the darkness, showing that she was her regular self and not some dream demon.
+I felt her clawless hand caress my back as I slumped in defeat.

+The blaring of my alarm made us both jump, and I reached over to my nightstand to turn it off.

+“Time to get up for work,” I [announced.](https://www.reddit.com/r/ShortTalesWithAsh/)